 In Chumash Devarim (6: 17-18) it says: Be sure to keep the commandments, decrees, and laws that the L-rd your G-d has enjoined upon you.
 Do what is good and right in the eyes of ה׳.
 The Ramban enlightens our understanding of what exactly doing good and right is in the eyes of ה׳.
 Even though there are 613 mitzvos, the Torah cannot write about every situation a person will encounter throughout their lives.
 So the Torah implores us to do what is good and right in ה׳’s eyes.

 Everyone is different and requires different care.
 Can I understand when to speak and when to be silent?
 Can I hear the unspoken cry of my friend and feel their pain?
 Can I focus on the other instead of myself?

 Now let’s look at education.
 Into which broad game category does it fall?

 If you answered a, b or d, you are correct.
 When students take tests, they are awarded a score based on the specific questions asked on the test, something finite.
 As soon as we embed character development with depth and breadth of learning, we have touched the infinite.
 The reason why ‘d’ is the best answer is that both the finite and infinite aspects of education are important, even essential.

 It is so easy to settle back and worry about test scores and mandated government exams.
-But, as our children/students/friends/relatives head back to school, as much as the infinite curriculum is maybe less comfortable to justify, it is all the more relevant and necessary.
+But, as our children/students/friends/relatives head back to academy, as much as the infinite curriculum is maybe less comfortable to justify, it is all the more relevant and necessary.

 It really is not so difficult to introduce and teach those infinite qualities that the Ramban enumerates, but the time spent modeling them yourself, and teaching your students/children may be the most important takeaway from the corona era.